 - Welders inspect materials and structures for quality of welds.

-- High-performance welders know it is important to keep their machinery and welding equipment in excellent working condition.
+- High-performing welders know it is important to keep their machinery and welding equipment in excellent working condition.

 - Welders are able to use hand-held metal joining tools to permanently join parts, as well as fill holes, seams and indentations.